LEstradioto/whatsapp-audio-transcriber/README.md

 ## How It Works

-- **Seamless Integration**: After each audio message in WhatsApp Web, a "Transcribe" button appears.
+- After each audio message in WhatsApp Web, a "Transcribe" button appears.
 Click it to instantly transcribe the audio and display the text directly below the message.
-- **Efficient Caching**: Transcriptions are stored in localStorage for up to the latest 3 days, allowing reuse without additional API calls.
+- Transcriptions are stored in localStorage for up to the latest 3 days, allowing reuse without additional API calls.
-- **Superior Accuracy**: The Whisper model outperforms Meta's native transcriber, delivering outstanding transcription quality.
+- The Whisper model outperforms Meta's native transcriber, delivering outstanding transcription quality.

 ⚠️ **Important Notice**